 Is there a way to make high D preferred by dynamical models consistent with the observed opposition effect?
 In principle, the vertical profile might help to reduce the width of the opposition peak for low elevation angle observations, as the scattering will occur mainly on the upper layers with smaller D than in the central plane.
 However, in itself this effect is too weak to modify significantly the opposition peak.
-For example, taking the $\tau{dyn} = 1.25$ run with identical 5 meter particles, with D(0) = 0.33 (Table 1), yields for $B = 6^{\circ}$ a phase curve which is fairly close to the $D{uni} = 0.1$ curve in Fig. 12, whereas for $B = 26^{\circ}$ it would be much flatter, close to that one would obtain for $D{uni} = 0.33$.
+For example, taking the $\tau{dyn} = 1.25$ run with identical 5-m particles, with D(0) = 0.33 (Table 1), yields for $B = 6^{\circ}$ a phase curve which is fairly close to the $D{uni} = 0.1$ curve in Fig. 12, whereas for $B = 26^{\circ}$ it would be much flatter, close to that one would obtain for $D{uni} = 0.33$.
 Consequently, the vertical distribution alone seems not to be able to account for the observed steepness of opposition brightening in the case of dense rings.

-On the other hand, as shown in the previous section, an extended size distribution is much more effective in shifting the photometric behavior to resemble that with lower D. The two lowermost rows in Fig. 14 apply the size distribution models of the previous section, and indeed, when the size range is sufficiently extended (0.05 to 5 meters), a very good fit to observations on both B values is achieved.
+On the other hand, as shown in the previous section, an extended size distribution is much more effective in shifting the photometric behavior to resemble that with lower D. The two lowermost rows in Fig. 14 apply the size distribution models of the previous section, and indeed, when the size range is sufficiently extended (0.05 to 5 m), a very good fit to observations on both B values is achieved.
 In this figure a Henyey-Greenstein function with g = -0.35 was used, chosen with the purpose of fitting the brightness level of the curve in the last frame with observations.
-A similar reasonable fit can be obtained with the Callisto phase function: in Fig. 15 the most extended size distribution model of Fig. 14 is compared to observations (Lumme et al. 1983) in both red and blue.
-Although no specific attempt was made to deduce any set of best g and A combinations, the overall agreement is fairly good.
-Thus at least in principle the observed opposition effect of Saturn's rings could be interpreted as arising from mutual shadowing, without any contradiction between dynamical and photometric assumptions.
-The requirement for this is that the size distribution extends to about 0.05 meters, for a particle elasticity close to that of the Bridges et al. (1984) formula.
+A similar reasonable fit can be obtained with the Callisto phase function: in